 You can garnish your dish as you wish.
-In my case I sprinkled sesame seeds, few onions and a small white flower – Not edible 🙂
+In my case, I sprinkled sesame seeds, few onions and a small white flower – Not edible 🙂

 Grap your spoon

-The lime it really gives the final flavour “kick” on the dish.
+Lime it really gives the final flavour “kick” on the dish.
 It brings up, enhances and balances perfectly all the rest of ingredients.
 So do not substitute it with lemon.

 Warm, golden yellow colour, the perfect dish for a cold Autumn night.
 Tonight it’s chilly in Bordeaux….I am going to enjoy my portion beside the fireplace, a glass of French white wine, French music by Gregoire – rue des etoiles and recall how good was that book…I might read it again soon… 🙂

 “With the translucent pearls and the Emerald slivers of chopped herb, it was a joy to behold.
 She stayed like that for a few seconds, respectfully, with her spoon poised, then she took the first sip, quite slowly because it was very hot, She finished her plate religiously, closing her eyes between each spoonful” From the book…